 - The individual who owns the unincorporated property is the spouse or child of a person who owns the property, a tenant, or a spouse or child of the tenant.

-- If the person does not discharge the firearm while under the influence of drugs or alcohol, in the direction of property used by the public for vehicular traffic or parking, at or into an occupied structure that is inhabited or has previous firearms conviction.
+- If the person does not discharge the firearm while under the influence of drugs or alcohol, in the direction of property used by the public for vehicular traffic or parking, into an occupied structure that is inhabited, or has a previous firearms conviction.

-Listed below are Ohio’s suggested penalties for offenses involving firearms.
-However, these penalties vary depending on the specifics of the offense, where the offense was committed, if the offender had been previously convicted and whether the individual possessed a concealed handgun license, improper handling of a firearm can be a felony or a misdemeanor charge.
+We are often asked if improper handling of a firearm in Ohio is a felony offense.
+Depending on the specifics of the offense, where the offense was committed, if the offender had been previously convicted and whether the individual possessed a concealed handgun license, improper handling of a firearm can be a felony or a misdemeanor charge.

-- A minor misdemeanor with fines up to $150
+- A minor misdemeanor improper handling charge – fines up to $150

-- Fourth-degree misdemeanor that entails the possibility of no more than 30 days in jail and no more than $250 in fines
+- Fourth-degree misdemeanor improper handling charge – up to 30 days in jail and no more than $250 in fines

-- First-degree misdemeanor and the possibility of up to 180 days in jail and no more than $1,000 in fines
+- First-degree misdemeanor improper handling charge – the possibility of up to 180 days in jail and no more than $1,000 in fines

-- Fifth-degree felony with a prison sentence ranging from six to 12 months with no more than $2,500 in fines
+- Fifth-degree felony improper handling charge – a prison sentence ranging from 6 to 12 months with no more than $2,500 in fines

-- Fourth-degree felony with a prison sentence ranging from six months to 18 months with no more than $5,000 in fines
+- Fourth-degree felony improper handling charge – a prison sentence ranging from 6 months to 18 months with no more than $5,000 in fines

-- Third-degree felony with a prison sentence ranging from one to five years and no more than $10,000 in fines
+- Third-degree felony improper handling charge – a prison sentence ranging from 1 to 5 years and no more than $10,000 in fines

-- Second-degree felony with a prison sentence ranging from two to eight years and no more than $15,000 in fines
+- Second-degree felony improper handling charge – a prison sentence ranging from 2 to 8 years and no more than $15,000 in fines

-- First-degree felony with a prison sentence ranging from three to 10 years and no more than $20,000 in fines
+- First-degree felony improper handling charge – a prison sentence ranging from 3 to 10 years and no more than $20,000 in fines

 The Ohio Constitution allows its people the right to bear arms for their defense and security, but there are guidelines citizens must follow.
 Below are a few examples of Ohio’s gun laws.